ably/ably-js/README.md

   presencePage.items                              // array of PresenceMessage
   presencePage.items[0].data                      // payload for first message
-  presencePage.items.length                       // number of messages in the current page of members presencePage.next(function(nextPage) { ... });  // retrieves the next page as PaginatedResult
+  presencePage.items.length                       // number of messages in the current page of members presencePage.hasNext()                          // true if there are further pages presencePage.isLast()                           // true if this page is the last page presencePage.next(function(nextPage) { ... });  // retrieves the next page as PaginatedResult });
-  presencePage.next == undefined                  // there are no more pages
-});
 ```